How to shut down a computer

 Shut down screen on Windows 10

-Shutting down a computer closes all open programs and exits the operating system safely so hardware isn't damaged and your operating system isn't corrupted.
-The sections below explain how to shut down a computer, with instructions for different operating systems.
+Shutting down a computer closes all open programs and exits the operating system safely so hardware isn't damaged and your files aren't corrupted.
+To learn how to properly shut down your computer, choose your operating system from the list below and follow the steps.

 Tip

-If you are unsure what OS your computer is running, see: How to find what operating system is on a computer.
+If you are unsure what OS (operating system) your computer is running, see: How to find what operating system is on a computer.

 Note